-USMI welcomes FHFA's requirement in the 2016 scorecard process for the GSEs to engage in more risk sharing with the private sector, and we remain committed to working with FHFA and the GSEs on concrete steps to take greater advantage of the benefits of front-end risk sharing with Deeper Cover MI.
-According to third party analysis, Deeper Cover MI not only reduces taxpayer risk, it should also lower borrower costs.
+We remain committed to working with the Federal Housing Finance Agency (FHFA) and the GSEs on concrete steps to take greater advantage of the benefits of front-end risk sharing with Deeper Cover MI.
+According to third party analysis, Deeper Cover MI not only reduces taxpayer risk but should also lower borrower costs.
 And it does so in a way that is easily accessible for lenders of all sizes.
 Deeper Cover MI provides a sensible transition forward that does not disrupt the smooth functioning of the large, complex U.S. housing finance system.
-To that end, Sen. Shelby included a provision to promote more front-end risk sharing as part of regulatory relief legislation that passed the Banking committee in 2015 (Section 706).
-USMI supports the inclusion of front-end risk share as part of Senator Shelby's regulatory relief bill.